TAOGenna/taogenna/content/tutorials/ICPC/index.md

 title: ICPC Tutorials
 draft: true  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.
+type: book  # Do not modify.

-# Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
-# - weight: Position of link in menu.
-menu:
-  ICPC:
-    name: ICPC
-    weight: 1
 ---